Asian shares gain after Fed chair signals slower rate hikes

 Investors will get more data Thursday on the employment sector with a report on weekly unemployment claims.
 The closely watched monthly report on the job market will be released on Friday.

-In other trading Thursday, U.S. benchmark crude oil lost 22 cents to $80.33 a barrel in electronic trading on the New York Mercantile Exchange.
+In other trading, U.S. benchmark crude oil lost 12 cents to $80.43 a barrel in electronic trading on the New York Mercantile Exchange.
 It climbed 3% on Wednesday.

 Credit: Hiro Komae